coderholic/pyradio/docs/windows.md

     pyradio -U

 **Note:** If **PyRadio** is not in your PATH, you will have to use the full path to it to execute the previous command.
-Just right-click **Pyradio**'s icon on your Desktop and copy the command found there, or follow the instructions shown at [Getting the path to pyradio.exe](#getting-the-path-to-pyradio.exe).
+Just right-click **PyRadio**'s icon on your Desktop and copy the command found there, or follow the instructions shown at [Getting the path to pyradio.exe](#getting-the-path-to-pyradio.exe).
 Once you have it, paste it on a console, add a "*-U*" and you are good to go.

 ### Updating a pre 0.8.9 installation